onigetoc/Ionic-Android-Transition-scale/README.md

 * * *

 You can fork and help for this project.
-We may need to hack it with some javascript somewhere to make the scale down work but i down want to touch the core i
+We may need to hack it with some javascript somewhere to make the scale down work but i down want to touch the core of ionic js file.